 Fax: (502) 564-4477

-- In-home visits with adoptive parents are not required unless requested by the family or as a need arises.
+- In-home visits with adoptive parents are not required while PAPSS is being utilized unless requested by the family or as a need arises.

-- An FTM may be held more often than every thirty (30) days based on the needs of the child and/or family.
+- A family team meeting (FTM) may be held more often than every thirty (30) days based on the needs of the child and/or family.

-- If the child is not ready to be discharged after sixty (60) days, the designated regional staff may request a thirty (30) day extension through the SRA from the Commissioner or central office designee.
-4
+- If the child is not ready to be discharged after sixty (60) days, the designated regional staff may request a thirty (30) day extension through the SRA from the commissioner or central office designee.

-- Once the child exits PCC placement and returns to the adoptive home, adoption assistance is resumed to the rate prior to PAPSS and the family signs a new DPP-1258.
+- Once the child exits PCC placement and returns to the adoptive home, adoption assistance is resumed to the rate prior to PAPSS and the family signs a new DPP-1258 Adoption Assistance Agreement.

 - If appropriate, an aftercare plan is developed with the family.